Skip to main content

 • What are the mistakes to avoid as a US expat investor in the UK?

-US expats can invest in direct stocks and bonds, US-domiciled funds and ETFs with UK reporting status, UK pensions like SIPPs (which may allow tax deferral under the US-UK treaty), and General Investment Accounts - though careful planning is needed to avoid harsh penalties and ensure compliance.
+US expats can invest in direct stocks and bonds, US-domiciled funds and ETFs with UK reporting status, UK pensions like SIPPs (which may allow tax deferral under the US-UK treaty) and General Investment Accounts - though careful planning is needed to avoid harsh penalties and ensure compliance.

-• Why does a US expat in the UK need specialist advice?
+• Why do UK-based US citizens need specialist advice?

 US expats face complex US and UK tax rules and the right advice ensures compliance while maximising investment potential.
-Specialists can structure portfolios, provide dual reporting in dollars and sterling, separate US and non-US assets for mixed-nationality couples and help avoid costly mistakes like harsh penalties or double taxation.

-At the same time, you’re also likely subject to UK tax rules as a resident.
+Simultaneously, you’re also likely subject to UK tax rules as a resident.

 These overlapping tax systems create a unique challenge and mistakes can be costly.
 Let’s look at the some of the mistakes we see most often in more detail.